 The Student Services webpage provides you with a list of resources you may need during your time at St. Thomas.
 Through this page, you will find links to services throughout the University from ID cards to summer housing and mail services to parking.

 On-campus housing is available for students who complete a housing request form in advance.
 All housing costs are based on one per person/per night price.
 Housing will be based on availability on the date your request is received.
-Housing Request 2016.
+2017 Housing Request.

 Check In/Check Out